 You could boil all this down to the question: does the guest feel that a hotel staffer really cares about them?
 Sadly, most travelers experience this 10 percent of the time.

 Check-in should be personalized, quick, genuinely friendly, and thorough.
 You may enjoy the trend of roving staffers checking guests in swiftly via an iPad, as at Nobu Hotel Caesars Palace in Vegas.

 A guest's first contact with the hotel is the valet, doorman, and bellman.
 These staffers must communicate "welcome," in words, smiles, and body language.
 They should be happy to serve guests, and not angling for a tip, or as in some boutique hotels, silently critiquing you, your clothes, your luggage, or your car.

 As far as bellboys, luggage should be delivered to your room within 10 minutes.
 Period.

-• If there is an issue, either during checkin or once the guest has seen the room, the front desk should be willing and eager to solve the problem, no questions asked
+If there is an issue, either during check-in or once the guest has seen the room, the front desk should be willing and eager to solve the problem, no questions asked.

-• And/or the clerk should be happy to go over your bill with you, discreetly
+Checkout should be as convenient and easy as possible.
+There should be an express option.
+And/or the clerk should be happy to go over your bill with you, discreetly.

 Discretion with Names